 Needle-Free Acupuncture

-When I say that I offer “needle-free acupuncture,” I’m referring to the use of a Teishin—an acupuncture tool that rests on the surface of the body, instead of penetrating the skin.
+When I say “needle-free acupuncture,” I’m referring to a type of acupuncture that doesn’t penetrate the skin.
+Instead, I use a Teishin—an acupuncture tool that softly rests on the surface of the body.
+So, it’s perfectly painless!
 As you can see in the photos, Teishins are shaped like short knitting needles.

 At the start of a treatment, I palpate your body in order to determine which acupoints to treat.
 Then, I apply the Teishin to those points.

-This method comes from Japanese Meridian Therapy.
-The goal is to balance your organ networks, so that your inner parts are working in harmony with one another.
+My particular Teishin method is influenced by the acupuncturists Bob Quinn, Dr. Bear (Anryu Iwashina), and Takahiro Funamizu.
+The goal is to promote balance, so that your inner parts are working in harmony with one another.
 This gives you the best chance for health and well-being.